NickWaterton/Unifi-websocket-interface/README.md

   -D, --debug           debug mode
   -V, --version         show program's version number and exit
 ```
 The default action is to try to retrieve model information from the controller files on your computer.
-I don't recommend this. the best way to use it, is to run it as follows:
+I don't recommend this, the best way to use it, is to run it as follows:

 `./get_models.py -u https://192.168.x.x:8443 -up models.json`

 Where `192.168.x.x:8443` is the ip address and port of your UniFi controller (no login or password required).

 This will retrieve the javascript from your controller, extract the model information from it, ask you some easy questions, and finally update the `models.json` file.

 It takes a while to retrieve the javascript, as it's huge.
 If you want to run it multiple times without downloading the javascript all the time, add the `-D` option, it will be more verbose, but it will store the javascript locally in a temporary directory and doesn't delete it.
 The next time you run with the `-D` option, the local files are loaded, so it's fast.
 Run without the `-D` if you want to download again (new controller release or something).

 When new devices are found in the download, you need to answer the questions, the defaults are usually correct - **BUT read them carefully - they may not be!** if you make a mistake, just hit `^C` and run again.